-In the beginning of our autism nightmare, if you had told me any of this was possible I never would have believed you.
+In the beginning of our autism nightmare, if you had told me full recovery and any of this was possible I never would have believed you.
 Back then, the “experts” said he would need to be institutionalized.
 Ryan used to be that kid who never fit and wanted to spend his days playing with light switches and electrical outlets all day long and was content to not interact with anyone.
 He was rarely included with the neighborhood kids or at school.
 And sometimes Ryan was only one from his class not invited to a birthday party.

 This was proven to be true for my son with a before and after NeuroSPECT test.
 This test measured blood flow to the various areas of my son’s brain.
 The first time Ryan had one, it showed the inflammation in Ryan’s brain caused decreased blood flow to the areas that affected speech and social stuff.
-Dr. Mena read the scan and had never met my son.
+Dr. Mena read the scan.
+He had never met my son.
 Yet, he wrote in his report “autism???”
 At that time I wondered how he could see my son’s autism if it really was a developmental or psychiatric condition.

 Our kids don’t move like “typical” youngsters.
 And as a result they do not receive the needed input they should.
 In my Dr. Mom opinion and observation, the reason Occupational Therapy (OT) works so well is because it makes our kids replicate the things “typical” kids do all on their own just by being kids.